Here’s what we do:

 - Led a massive coalition campaign effort and successfully passed “Roxy’s Law,” state legislation to restrict traps, snares, and poisons on public lands.

-- Enlisted the leadership of three state legislators who secured $150,000 for the Horse Shelter Rescue Fund, funding which helps equine shelters that care for hundreds of homeless horses, donkeys, and mules each year.
+- Enlisted the leadership of three state legislators who secured $150,000 for the Equine Shelter Rescue Fund, funding which helps equine shelters that care for hundreds of homeless horses, donkeys, and mules each year.

 - Supported the successful passage of legislation to provide a robust new tool for monitoring and public access to data regarding wildlife, habitats, environmental public health impacts, and more.